-Sport during pregnancy brings multiple benefits, but you must take the necessary precautions and have the approval of the doctor, especially if the mother did not practice physical activities regularly before pregnancy.
+Sport during pregnancy brings multiple benefits.
+You must take necessary precautions and have the approval of the doctor, especially if the mother did not practice physical activities regularly before pregnancy.

 There are many doubts about the practice of sport during pregnancy.
-On the one hand there are those who think that gestation is a stage for rest and stillness.
-At the opposite extreme are those who believe that staying constantly active during pregnancy is the most appropriate.
+On the one hand, many think that gestation is a stage for rest and stillness.
+At the opposite extreme, many believe that staying constantly active during pregnancy is the most appropriate.

 Experts agree that sport during pregnancy is more than advisable.
-However, precautions must be taken, since not all disciplines are convenient and it is not beneficial to maintain indiscriminate physical activity.
+However, precautions must be taken since all disciplines are not convenient.
+It is not beneficial to maintain indiscriminate physical activity.

 Sport during pregnancy brings great benefits, as it improves mood, relieves backaches, prevents joint problems and accelerates bowel movement.
 What should be taken into account so that there are no difficulties?
 We will see it right away.